 - Be honest but not too honest.
 Look, I openly admit that I am not a feminist and that I am for closing the borders in Europe, but I am careful (at least I think I am) that people don’t think of that when they read my posts.
 Sometimes I lose my shit on Twitter, but I know that if I cross the line my website will suffer and my message of compassion towards the animals will be lost.
 Know yourself, get personal, get honest – but know how far you are willing to go before you let your personal beliefs and opinions affect the greater message that your blog has.

 There you go, lovely.
-I am positive that you will find at least one tip that will work for you and will help you on your new blogging journey.
+I am positive that you will find at least one tip that will work for you and will help you with your new blogging journey.
 The important thing is that we know why we are doing it and what we want to achieve with our words.

 Here are 4 amazing bloggers that can help you with growing your blog, so make sure to check them out.